-Parton & Associates, PLLC’s commitment to protecting our Clients’ privacy is of eminent importance to the Firm.
+Parton Law, PLLC’s commitment to protecting our Clients’ privacy is of eminent importance to the Firm.
 It is the Firm’s policy that no Client’s information obtained by the Firm be sold or made available to third parties except when we collect, use, and disclose personal information to meet our Clients’ legal needs.
 For example, we may need to collect, use, or disclose personal information:

 i) To establish, manage, and terminate the Firm’s relationship with a Client;